jcubic/lips/docs/docs/lips/intro.md

 ## Binary compiler

-LIPS Scheme have dumb binary compiler.
+LIPS Scheme has a dumb binary compiler.
 The compiler is a way to compress the LIPS Scheme code and create binary file that is faster to load.
-Compiler is use to make bootstrapping faster.
+Compiler makes bootstrapping faster.
 The binary file use [CBOR](https://en.wikipedia.org/wiki/CBOR) serialization format that is then compressed with [LZJB](https://en.wikipedia.org/wiki/LZJB) algorithm that is pretty fast.
 And it can still be compress further with gzip by the HTTP server.

 To compile/compress a file you can use `-c` flag when executing `lips` executable.